Laurence Bédard Tugs On Skimpy Animal-Print Bikini

 On Saturday, January 30, Canadian model Laurence Bédard started off the weekend by sharing a suggestive snap with her 2.9 million Instagram followers.

 The photo showed the 27-year-old posing outside in front of what appears to be a wooden pier.
-She opted to wear a white bikini adorned with an animal-print pattern that left little to the imagination.
+She wore a white bikini adorned with an animal-print pattern that left little to the imagination.
 The tiny two-piece, which was from the clothing retailer Fashion Nova, featured a halterneck top with front-tie detailing and a pair of high-cut bottoms.
 Her ample cleavage, toned midsection, and lean legs were put on full display.
 Fans were also able to get a good view of her impressive tattoo collection.

 The brunette bombshell wore her short hair down in a slightly off-centered part.
 In addition, her nails were manicured and painted a flattering off-white color that beautifully complemented her tan skin.